 Start off by combining melted butter, sugar, milk and vanilla extract in a microwave-safe mug and stir in baking powder and flour.
 Top with a handful of frozen blueberries and microwave for about 45 seconds or until the berries are fully cooked.

 Raspberry Syrup Drizzle

-One of our favorite add-ons to spice up our everyday foods is fresh raspberry syrup made simply with frozen berries.
-It pairs perfectly with some Greek yogurt in the mornings or on top of vanilla ice cream for dessert.
-Take about one cup of seedless frozen raspberries and place in a microwave safe bowl.
+Take about one cup of seedless frozen raspberries and place in a microwave-safe bowl.
 Stir in some sugar and cook until berries release their juices.
 Then pop in a blender to make the syrup smooth.
-Serve with some yogurt, ice cream or just eat right out of the bowl Yum!
+Serve with some pancakes, yogurt, ice cream or just eat right out of the bowl.
+Yum!